tabbu-syeda/trading-tabbu/README.md

 - **API Consumption**: React components make use of `axios` to call backend endpoints and fetch data.
 - **Routing**: Utilizes `react-router` for navigation and handling different views such as home, explore, and callback pages.
 - **Styling**: Incorporates `tailwindcss` for styling components with utility-first classes.
+- **WebSocket**: Using WS socket library to get real time data. reading the socket connection on same port as its hosted on.

 ### Key Features

 - Secure user authentication and session management.
+- Market Explore Page:
-- Real-time market data fetching and display.
+  - Real-time market data fetching and display of popular market Indices.
+  - Reading the full market data from Upstock api for instrument key to get sanpshot of each indices.